Skip to main content

 The Neuroendocrine Impact of Psychological Safety

 The human body does not differentiate between a physical threat and a psychosocial one.
-The fear of one’s being disclosed to an employer can trigger the same physiological cascade as a predator-prey encounter.
+The fear of one’s medical information being disclosed to an employer can trigger the same physiological cascade as a predator-prey encounter.
 This response begins with the activation of the amygdala, which signals the hypothalamus to release corticotropin-releasing hormone (CRH).

 CRH then stimulates the pituitary gland to release adrenocorticotropic hormone (ACTH), which in turn signals the adrenal glands to secrete cortisol.
 While acute cortisol release is adaptive, chronic elevation due to sustained anxiety over data privacy can have profoundly negative consequences on the very systems that hormone therapy seeks to optimize.